Give your students lots of opportunities to explore place value concepts like composing and decomposing numbers 11-19 in kindergarten.

 When you give them hands-on practice over and over they form solid foundations about numbers that lead to incredible results.

 It truly is amazing what they can do in kindergarten and how they can work through big numbers like up to 99 even!

 Printable Composing Tens and Ones Christmas Race Game

-Here is one of my favorite games to play at the end of Thanksgiving / fall break all through the month of December.
+Here is one of my favorite games to play starting at the end of Thanksgiving / fall break and all through the month of December.